Take Your Next Steps

-It can be difficult to know where to begin, as each person may be at a different point in the process.
-In this section you will find information and links to a variety of programs and resources that may help to support your journey to supported independent living.
+When thinking about your future housing and support needs, it can be difficult to know where to begin.
+In this section, you will find information and links to a variety of resources and programs that may help to support you on your journey to supported independent living.

 Some of the content in this section has been developed with a parent and/or support person in mind and is clearly marked as such.

 The Thinking About Moving Guide shares some of Sinneave’s key learnings about things to think about when planning a move.
 It is primarily focused on renters of affordable housing who may benefit from drop-in support.
 However the concepts and information may be relevant to a wide range of individuals including family members, caregivers and support professionals.

 NEW – HOUSING AND SUPPORTS CLOSE-UPS

 The Housing and Supports Close-Ups are a series designed to be short, easy to ready and provide focused information on specific areas related to housing and supports.
 The first two Close-Ups on Housing Structures and Levels of Support and Funding are available for download by clicking the images below.

 Are you looking to connect with other autistic adults and their families who are exploring housing and supports options in Alberta?